-Linear programming or linear optimization is a process which takes into consideration certain linear relationships to obtain the best possible solution to a mathematical model.
-It includes problems dealing with maximizing profits, minimizing costs, minimal usage of resources, etc. These problems are known as the linear programming problems (LPP).
-The LPP finds application in broad disciplines such as commerce, industry, etc. In this section, we will discuss an LPP and the mathematical formulation of the problem.
+Linear Programming Problems (LPP): Linear programming or linear optimization is a process which takes into consideration certain linear relationships to obtain the best possible solution to a mathematical model.
+It is also denoted as LPP.
+It includes problems dealing with maximizing profits, minimizing costs, minimal usage of resources, etc. These problems can be solved through the simplex method or graphical method.

 Let x and y be the number of cabinets of types 1 and 2 respectively that he must manufacture.
 They are non-negative and known as non-negative constraints.